WELCOME TO ICARe!

 Rooted in Volunteerism

 ICARe is 99% staffed by volunteers.
 We depend on our volunteers to keep the shelter clean, to socialize the cats, to staff our fundraising events, to transport animals for veterinary appointments, and to travel to Petsmart for adoption events.
-To volunteer in any capacity, please click on the "contact us" form attached to this site and fill in your information.
+To volunteer in any capacity, please click on the "contact us" form attached to this site and fill in your information, or you may call the shelter directly.

 In addition to individual volunteers, ICARe also welcomes volunteer groups from local organizations, persons needing to complete court ordered community service hours, and students who need to complete community service projects.

 Memorial Donations: There is no better way to honor the memory of an animal lover who has passed on.
 Donations in any amount are appreciated and a tribute letter will be mailed to the address of the next of kin, making them aware of the memorial donation.
 Simply provide us with the address in a note attached to your donation check.
-Memorial donations are also a great way to memorialize a beloved pet who has crossed over.
+A Memorial donation is also a great way to honor a beloved pet who has crossed over.

-To donate a Kuranda pet bed, click here:
+To donate a comfy Kuranda pet bed or an AWESOME cat tower, please click here:

 "The greatness of a nation and its moral progress can be judged by the way its animals are treated." - Mahatma Gandhi